 The glaze is not currently pictured above, but the next time I make it I will be sure to update this post and add photos here.

 2 tbsp.
 Hershey’s Unsweetened Cocoa Powder

 Combine ingredients until fully incorporated.
 Spread over completely cooled brownies with a silicone spatula in a flat, even layer.

 - Top brownies with your favorite toppings such as chopped nuts (walnuts, pecans, hazelnuts), chocolate chips, or a glaze.

 - Pairs well with fresh fruit (like strawberries and raspberries) and whipped cream.

-- Tip: Allow the brownies to cool at-least 10 minutes before cutting and removing from pan.
+- Tip: Allow the brownies to cool for at least 10 minutes before cutting and removing them from the pan.
 Ideally, if you can wait until they have fully cooled, they will firm up and come out of the pan easily.
-(I was impatient and my first one fell apart, but hey, it was absolutely delicious).
+(I was impatient and my first one fell apart, but hey, it was delicious).